Yard sale sign enforcement a battle in Twin Falls

 “I think younger people don’t know about it,” she said.

-Standley agreed that education needs to continue to make people aware, and said the big majority of people “want to do the right thing.”

-Although some people don’t want to comply, “All we can do is to ask our citizens to comply with city codes,” he said.
+Standley agreed that education needs to continue to make people aware and said the big majority of people “want to do the right thing,” he said.
+“All we can do is to ask our citizens to comply with city codes.”

 Twin Falls code enforcement employees aren’t on a mission of removing as many illegal signs as possible, Standley said, but take down signs as time allows.